How to Sell Your Home Over the Festive Season

 Is December a good time to sell a house in South Africa?

-December can be a viable selling window, particularly for sellers who need to act before year-end and for properties in coastal or holiday markets where buyer activity increases over summer.
-The buyer pool is smaller than in spring, but so is the competing inventory.
-Buyers who are active in December tend to be motivated and time-sensitive.
-The key risks are slower bank processing, Deeds Office closure, and the need for correct pricing from the start.
-With those factors managed, a festive season sale is possible and sometimes faster than a spring listing that gets lost in a crowded market.
+December can be a genuinely viable selling window, particularly for sellers who need to move before year-end and for properties in coastal or holiday markets, where buyer activity rises over the summer break.
+The buyer pool is smaller than in spring, but the competing inventory is smaller still, because most sellers have pulled their listings or are waiting for January.
+The buyers who stay active in December tend to be motivated and working to a deadline rather than browsing for pleasure.
+The real risks are practical ones: slower bank processing, the Deeds Office closure, and less room for error on price when there are fewer buyers to absorb a high asking figure.
+Manage those three, price the home on recent comparable sales, list early in the month, and choose a conveyancer who is working through the period, and a festive-season sale is not only possible but can move faster than a spring listing that disappears into a crowded market in September and October.

 How do I price my home correctly over the festive season?